JimKahn/Projects/maclookup/README.md

 Each test status and a test summary will be displayed on the console.
 The file test.log contains more detailed test results.

-You can also manually run maclook.py utility and provide the MAC addres and API_KEY.
+You can also manually run the maclookup.py utility and provide the MAC address and API_KEY.